cloudwego/hertz-examples/adaptor/README.md

 # Using Adaptor

 This example demonstrates how to wrap a standard http.Handler so that it can run inside Hertz.
 This is useful if you want to integrate packages built for `net/http` with Hertz, especially for libraries that expose handlers via the `http.Handler` interface.
-Be mindful that this compatability comes at a cost of some performance loss.
+Be mindful that this compatibility comes at a cost of some performance loss.

 ```
 package main